AlfrescoArchive/support-acs-docker/README.md

 ./licenses/&lt;version>/&lt;license files&gt;: contains the *.lic files organized by versions.
 I.e: ./licenses/5.0.0.5/Alfresco-ent50-AlfrescoInternalPhilippeDubois50.lic

+./modeules/server: contains the server tier modules that will be installed

+./modules/share: contains the share tier modules that will be installed

 ./templates/ : contains a generic version of Dockerfile.
 The &#95;&#95;version&#95;&#95; place holder will be replaced by the actual version during the generation phase.

 ./generated : contains the files generated during the generate phase.